Headless SDK (Payment Web)

 constant.

-const yuno = Yuno.initialize(PUBLIC_API_KEY)
+const yuno = await Yuno.initialize(PUBLIC_API_KEY);

 Step 3: Start the checkout process